Jessie0920/EasyCook/README.md

 Archived Features:
 * GameStart Scene and level 1
 * The whole routine of fetching, cutting and cooking food
-* The task system : generate new tasks, counting down and gain scores after a task is finished
+* The task system : generate new tasks, count down and gain scores after a task is finished
 * Return the dishes after a task is finished and wash dirty dishes
 * Self-added game music(not original musics from OverCooked as its BGMs are not for sale)